How do Christians “Stand-up and Fight for What’s Right”?

 So God created man in His own image; in the image of God He created him; male and female He created them- Genesis 1:27 NKJV

-That was all downhill from there.
+Sadly, it was all downhill from there.

 The heart of the article was all about encouraging parents and teachers to avoid gender stereotypes when choosing Halloween costumes.
-The ADL is encouraging parents to acknowledge and celebrate the “fact” there is no such thing as gender.
+The ADL is encouraging parents to acknowledge and celebrate the “fact” that there is no such thing as gender.

-The ADL wants parents and teachers to know the whole notion of biological gender is make-believe, like the Tooth Fairy and winged dragons.
+The ADL wants parents and teachers to “know” that the whole notion of biological gender is make-believe, like the Tooth Fairy and winged dragons.
 Only clueless numbskulls still believe in such things.
 Therefore, it is categorically not okay for adults to encourage children born with vaginas (formally known as girls) to dress up as princesses because children born with penises (formally known as boys) can also be princesses.
 Moreover, superhero costumes are especially problematic for those looking to have an inclusive Halloween.
 The ADL believes the manufacturers of superhero costumes are all regressive Neanderthals in desperate need of a good cancelling.
 This is confirmed by the fact that superhero costumes for children born with vaginas always come with skirts while the costumes for children born with penises come with pants.
 The writer helpfully advised parents to tell to children curious about why skirts are unsuitable for superheroes that skirts are simply not practical for crimefighting.

 This is real.